del-cj/Python-Game/README.md

 Due to time constraints and the current pandemic, we were only able to produce a text based version of our game.

 I hope to return to this project in the future and develop a version with visuals and animation like envisioned in the proposal.

+!!!!
+Pyfiglet is required for the title card to run properly.
+Enter "pip install pyfiglet" into your terminal to install it before running the game.